ceramicnetwork/CIPs/CIPs/CIP-85/CIP-85.md

 - `first: N`

-  1. Load the `AppendCollection` document.
-  1. Load the `CollectionSlice` document from the `first` field of the `AppendCollection`.
+  1. Load the `CollectionSlice` document based on its determistic content with a `sliceNumber` of `0`.
   1. Iterate through `contents` filtering out `null` values until `N` items are collected.
-  1. If `N` items are not collected and `next` is not set then return, otherwise load the `next` slice and continue from previous step.
+  1. If `N` items are not collected, load the next slice deterministically and continue from previous step.

 - `first: N, after: cursor(slice ID, offset)`

   1. Load the `CollectionSlice` document from the `slice ID`.
   1. Skip the first `contents` items according to the `offset`.
   1. Iterate through `contents` filtering out `null` values until `N` items are collected.
-  1. If `N` items are not collected and `next` is not set then return, otherwise load the `next` slice and continue from previous step.
+  1. If `N` items are not collected, load the next slice deterministically and continue from previous step.

 - `last: N`

   1. Load the `AppendCollection` document.
-  1. Load the `CollectionSlice` document from the `last` field of the `AppendCollection`.
+  1. Load the `CollectionSlice` document based on its determistic content, using the `slicesCount` from the collection.
   1. Iterate through `contents` in reverse order filtering out `null` values until `N` items are collected.
-  1. If `N` items are not collected and `prev` is not set then return, otherwise load the `prev` slice and continue from previous step.
+  1. If `N` items are not collected and the first slice is not reached, load the previous slice deterministically and continue from previous step

 - `last: N, before: cursor(slice ID, offset)`

   1. Load the `CollectionSlice` document from the `slice ID`.
   1. Skip the first `contents` items according to the `offset`.
   1. Iterate through `contents` in reverse order filtering out `null` values until `N` items are collected.
-  1. If `N` items are not collected and `prev` is not set then return, otherwise load the `prev` slice and continue from previous step.
+  1. If `N` items are not collected and the first slice is not reached, load the previous slice deterministically and continue from previous step

 #### Single item removal